 If you follow the tips mentioned above and choose a host/landlord that is playing by the rules, you have done everything you can.
 I personally will still be using Airbnb and have a holiday villa by the beach in Mojacar all booked for later this month.
 If we all travel a little more consciously and actively try to be better tourists I think we can ensure that both tourists and locals still benefit from tourism in Spain.

+So that in a nutshell is what’s currently happening with Airbnb in Spain, as things develop I will keep this article updated.
 I’m sure that everyone has an opinion on whether these rental restrictions are a good or bad thing.
-Let’s discuss it, leave your comments in the box below ↓↓
+Let’s discuss it, leave your comments in the reply box below ↓↓

 Other travel guides for Spain by Seeking the Spanish Sun that you may enjoy reading…